brightspot/react-examples/headless-preview/README.md

 ## Try it yourself
 The following are suggestions for diving deeper into Brightspot's preview functionality:

+- Compare preview content to published content:
     1. Make a change in your **Course** content item in Brightspot, but do not click the **Publish** button.
-Then, click on the **Debug Tool** link that displays when viewing the web page in Brightspot (at the bottom of the yellow preview banner).
+    2. Click on the **Debug Tool** link that displays when viewing the web page in Brightspot (at the bottom of the yellow preview banner).
 This will route you to information on the **Course** query result in Brightspot's GraphiQL Explorer based on the `previewId` provided.
-Run the query by pressing the Play Button.
+    3. Run the query by pressing the Play Button.
 Notice the query result shows the changes made in Brightspot that have not yet been published.

-Unselect the `id` argument on the left panel (nested in `preview`).
+    4. Unselect the `id` argument on the left panel (nested in `preview`).
 Now, select the `slug` argument nested in `model`.
 Add the slug value.
-Run the query, and notice the original published values for the **Content** item are returned.
+    5. Run the query, and notice the original published values for the **Content** item are returned.

-2. Play around with other preview functionality that Brightspot provides, such as [setting an expiration](https://www.brightspot.com/documentation/brightspot-cms-user-guide/working-with-shared-previews) on a shared preview link.
+- Try out other preview functionality that Brightspot provides, such as [setting an expiration](https://www.brightspot.com/documentation/brightspot-cms-user-guide/working-with-shared-previews) on a shared preview link.
 Verify all preview functionality exists for a headless platform.

 ## Troubleshooting
 Having issues running the example application?
 Refer to the [Common Issues](/README.md) section in the repository README for assistance.